 Physical activity levels are measured and classified using the WHO STEPS questionnaire.
-This tool collects information on physical activity over one week in three categories [19]: workrelated physical activity, physical activity salt content). using salt or salty condiments like fish sauce or soy sauce during meals, or having a tendency to consume salt over the recommended amount.
-No: Participants follow a lowsalt diet, limit their use of salt or sodiumcontaining products, and maintain daily intake within the WHO salt recommendations.

-type 2 diabetes, and tooth decay.
-The WHO recommends that free sugar intake not exceed 10% of daily energy intake [17].
+This tool collects information on physical activity over one week through three categories activities [19]: Work-related physical activity; Physical activity for increases the risk of obesity, type 2 diabetes, and tooth decay.
+The WHO recommends that free sugar intake should not exceed 10% of total daily energy intake [17].
 Evaluation method: Assessed as either present or absent.

-products in the daily diet, such as frying foods with animal fats, eating fatty red meats, or using full-fat butter/dairy products without restriction, can increase this risk.
+high-fat animal products in their daily diet, such as frying foods with animal fats, eating fatty red meats, or using full-fat butter/dairy products without restriction.
 No: Participants prioritize healthy plant-based fats (e.g., olive oil, sunflower oil) or limit their consumption of animal fats according to nutritional guidelines.

-like tomatoes, pumpkin, beans, or half a of vegetable juice.
-WHO cup recommends consuming at least 400 grams of fruits and vegetables daily, equivalent to five servings [14].
+items like tomatoes, pumpkin, beans, or half a cup of vegetable juice.
+WHO recommends consuming at least 400 grams of fruits and vegetables daily, equivalent to five servings [14].
 Evaluation: Measured as consuming fruits and vegetables seven times per week or not.

-for transportation (e.g., walking, cycling), and leisure-time physical activity.
+transportation (e.g., walking, cycling); Leisure-time physical activity.
 Evaluation categories: No exercise, Exercise less than 150 minutes per week, Exercise more than 150 minutes per week.